DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 e.g. ``AT version:1.7.4.0(May 11 2020 19:13:04)``

-If it says **anything other than** 1.7.4 in that link, then you have the wrong version you will need to follow the instructions at the end of this page to correct it.
+If it says **anything other than** 1.7.4 in that line, then you have the wrong version you will need to follow the instructions at the end of this page to correct it.

 Checking with the Arduino IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..todo:: `Checking AT version with the Arduino IDE`
+.. todo:: `Checking AT version with the Arduino IDE`

 Checking before you load the |EX-CS| software